The trees at Lisnavagh have a story to tell.

 We believe in the power of nature, and we make good use of every part of it.

 We love our trees at Lisnavagh.
 We’re sad when one falls, but in another way, we’re glad too – because it gives us more beautiful material for what we do, and gives us the chance to bring new life to our woodlands too.
-Like our Boards, Bowls, and more, our woodlands will last for generations to come.

 The history of the Bunbury family can be traced back almost 1,000 years to Baron de St. Pierre, a Norman knight who served with William the Conqueror at The Battle of Hastings in 1066.